Gen711/Fall18/hmmer.md

 ```

-> You will download the mystery dataset, a dataset that contains only sodium channels, and UNIPROT, a protein reference.
+> You will download [1] the mystery dataset which is a transcriptome from a mammal, [2] a dataset that contains only sodium channels, and [3] UNIPROT, a protein reference.
 Do you remember how to use the `curl` commands?
 FYI, I searched for, and downloaded the channel proteins from http://www.orthodb.org.

 ```
 curl -LO https://www.dropbox.com/s/tzreecjs5d5cj6l/channels.fasta